Joseph Tapine: 2019

 On 15 February, Tapine represented the Maori All Stars against the Indigenous All Stars in the 2019 All Stars match, playing off the interchange bench in the 34-14 loss at AAMI Park.

 Tapine made a total of 17 appearances for Canberra as the club reached the grand final for the first time in 25 years.
 Tapine played at lock in the 2019 NRL Grand Final as Canberra were defeated by the Sydney Roosters at ANZ Stadium.

 2020

 Tapine played 21 games and scored 4 tries in the 2020 NRL season.
 He played in all three of Canberra's finals games including the preliminary final loss against Melbourne.

 2021

 Tapine made a total of 19 appearances for Canberra in the 2021 NRL season.
 The club would finish the year in 10th place on the table and miss out on the finals.

 2022

 Tapine played a total of 25 matches for Canberra in the 2022 NRL season as the club finished 8th on the table and qualified for the finals.
 Tapine played in both finals matches as Canberra were eliminated in the second week by Parramatta.

+2023

+Tapine played a total of 24 matches for Canberra in the 2023 NRL season as the club finished 8th on the table and qualified for the finals.
+Tapine played in the clubs elimination finals loss against Newcastle.

+2024

+Tapine played 24 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

+2025

+Tapine played 23 games for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
+He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.